-Welcome to our award-winning food allergy website.
-The Bay Area Allergy Advisory Board - or BAAAB - was founded in 2007.
-Our mission is to promote education, awareness, and provide no-cost medical care & medication to families with severely allergic children nationwide.
+Our award-winning Allergy Advisory Board - dubbed BAAAB - was founded in 2007.
+With strong connections and history with FAAN & FARE we are proudly in our 7th year of adhering to our mission: to promote education, awareness, and provide no-cost medical care & medication to families with severely allergic children.
 Eight foods, or “The Big 8”, account for 90 percent of all food-allergic reactions in the U.S.: milk, eggs, peanuts, tree nuts (e.g., walnuts, almonds, cashews, pistachios, pecans), wheat, soy, fish, and shellfish.
 The fact is: food allergy is a growing public health concern in the United States.
 More than 12 million Americans have food allergies.
 That’s one in 25, or 4 percent of the population.
 The root cause of food allergy remains largely mysterious; though reasons for this are poorly understood, the prevalence of food allergy appears to be on the rise.
 Yet, food is everywhere: and our relationship to food needs to be healthy if we are to stay healthy.

 Featured on The Discovery Channel

 BAAAB Founder Mireille Schwartz is featured with her family in the Discovery Channel documentary "An Emerging Epidemic: Food Allergies in America".
 Narrated by Steve Carell, it explores the science of food allergy and what it's like to live with this disease.
 Schwartz also contributes to CNN Health, ABC7 News, KQED Radio & NPR, Huffington Post, Forbes Magazine, and Allergic Living Magazine.
 She has also served on the Board of Directors for FAAN (The Food Allergy & Anaphylaxis Network).
 BAAAB Board members range from medical doctors to nurses, from school administrators to a Michelin star chef.